babacry/babacry.github.io/about.md

 ---
 {% include JB/setup %}

-- I am now an undergraduate student in Nankai University.
+- I am now a graduate student of Math in Georgia Tech.
-- I grow up in Yangzhou, Jiangsu, China.
-- I major in math.
-- I am also into computer related things.